GabeStah/Airbrake.io/Pitches/APM/APM - What You Need to Know/text.md

 __META DESCRIPTION__

-An examination of what you need to know to implement proper application performance monitoring practices and principles in your own software projects.
+An examination of what you need to know to implement proper application performance management practices and principles in your own software projects.

 ---